ugackMiner53/DiscordProximity/README.md

 ## License

-This template is available under the GPL-3.0 license.
+This mod is available under the GPL-3.0 license.
 Check [here](https://choosealicense.com/licenses/gpl-3.0/) to learn what that means for you.